jefftranter/raspberrypi/gpio-board/README.md

 The board is compatible with the GPIO connector on a Toradex Colibri i.MX6 series mounted on an Aster carrier board.
 Programming is slightly different from a Raspberry Pi as the GPIO devices names are numbered differently (see below).

-## TO DO

-While the circuit has been tested on a breadboard, I have not yet assembled or tested any PCBs.

 ## PARTS LIST

 See the file bom.csv.